deploymy/documentation/docker-to-iac/multi-services-support.md

+---
+description: What does Multi Services Support mean when the docker-compose.yml file is transferred to IaC temapltes
+---

 # Multi Services Support

 The term "multi service support" refers to the ability of a [parser](/docker-to-iac/parser-explanation.md) to interpret multiple services from a `docker-compose.yml` file.